 Review Your Diet

-What you eat is vital to your training: the fuel you give your body needs to contain enough nutrients to support the physical exertion, muscle growth and recovery which is part of your regime.
-Vitamins, minerals and protein are all vital to these processes.
+What you eat is vital to your training: the fuel you give your body needs to contain enough nutrients to support the physical exertion, muscle growth, and recovery which is part of your regime.
+Vitamins, minerals, and protein are all vital to these processes.

 If we fail to supply our bodies with sufficient vitamins and minerals, our bodies struggle to perform their normal processes, and this is even more intense when we put them to the test through a punishing training regime.
-Protein is also vital, as this is essential for cell repair and growth, so failing to eat enough protein can hinder muscle repair and recovery, as well as generally affecting performance.
+Protein is also vital, as this is essential for cell repair and growth, so failing to eat enough protein can hinder muscle repair and recovery, as well as generally affect performance.

 If you are suffering from a slump, take a critical look at what you are eating: have you changed your diet recently, or slipped into bad habits?
 Or, perhaps as your training intensifies, you need to step up the vitamins and minerals you are supplying your body.